allpix-squared/allpix-squared/src/modules/DepositionReader/README.md

 * `unit_length`: The units length measurements read from the input data source should be interpreted in.
 Defaults to the framework standard unit `mm`.
 * `unit_time`: The units time measurements read from the input data source should be interpreted in.
 Defaults to the framework standard unit `ns`.
 * `unit_energy`: The units energy depositions read from the input data source should be interpreted in.
 Defaults to the framework standard unit `MeV`.
+* `output_plots` : Enables output histograms to be be generated from the data in every step (slows down simulation considerably).
+Disabled by default.
+* `output_plots_scale` : Set the x-axis scale of the output plot, defaults to 100ke.

 ### Usage
 An example for reading energy depositions from a ROOT file tree named `hitTree`, using only the first five characters of the volume name as detector identifier and meter as unit length, is the following: